LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 # <a name="local to global">  Global to local and back again  </a>

-Often it is advantageous to work locally and then reason in the general case by some kind of approximation.
+Often, it is advantageous to work locally and then reason in the general case by some approximation.
 A useful tool in this respect are **bump functions**.